Joeccp/SBA/docs/dataStorage.md

 ***Each time saving data will cover the previous saved data.***

-Data are stored at `SBA/data/houses` and `SBA/data/tickets` (without a filename extension), if there are no such files, the program will create them.
+Houses and tickets data are stored at `SBA/data/houses` and `SBA/data/tickets` (without a filename extension), colour scheme setting is stored at `SBA/data/colour.txt`, if there are no such files, the program will create them.

 When the program is started, it will try to load data.

+See [documentation](colour.md) on how to change the colour scheme.

 ---

 > **Technical details**
 >
-> Those files are binary files, containing
+> `SBA/data/houses` and `SBA/data/tickets` are binary files, containing
 > <a href="https://docs.python.org/3/library/pickle.html" target="_blank">pickled Python objects</a>.
 > Those files are NOT human-readable.